 We use the word love to express many different feelings.
+To love tango is to be fascinated by and addicted to the dance.
 To love a country is to feel deeply attached to the country.
-To love tango is to be fascinated by and addicted to the dance.
 To love a child is to adore and pamper the child.
-To love a friend is to appreciate and feel comfortable, agreeable and close to that friend.
-To love someone with superior intelligence, talent, character, or physical attributes is to hold great respect, admiration and reverence for that person.
-To love someone of the opposite gender is to be sexually attracted to and want to marry and have children with that person.
+To love a friend is to feel close and appreciative to that friend.
+To love someone with superior character, intelligence, talent or physical attributes is to hold great respect, admiration and reverence for that person.
+To love someone of the opposite gender is to be sexually attracted to that person.

-Another truth about love is: men and women have different expectations of love.
+Men and women play different roles in love as they do in tango.
+(See The Gender Roles in Tango.)
 Men are strong and goal-oriented.
-For men, love means to provide, support and defend - more in a physical than emotional sense perhaps - and that is also how men expect from love.
+For men, love means to provide, support and safeguard - perhaps more in a physical than emotional sense from women's perspective, and that is also how men expect from love.
 A man cannot feel loved if he is not appreciated, respected and revered.
-Women, on the other hand, are more delicate and feeling-oriented.
+Women, on the other hand, are more delicate and emotional.
 For women, love means being adored, pampered, protected, and particularly being romantically, adventurously and heroically pursued.
 A woman cannot feel loved if her fantasy and emotional needs are not met.
-In other words, men need to learn to be more sentimental, attentive and thoughtful in their relationship with women, and women need to learn to be more respectful, appreciative and agreeable in their relationship with men.
-Men and women are different, and they play different roles in life and tango.
-Learning tango helps us to understand these needs, to play our respective roles, to cultivate team spirit, and to achieve harmony through cooperation, compliance, accommodation and compromise.
-(See The Gender Roles in Tango.)
+In other words, men need to learn to be more considerate, thoughtful and romantic in their relationship with women, and women need to learn to be more respectful, appreciative and agreeable in their relationship with men.
+Men and women are different, and they assume different roles in life and tango.
+Learning tango helps us to understand these differences, to play our respective roles, to cultivate team spirit, and to achieve oneness and harmony through mutual commitment, submission, cooperation, accommodation and compromise.

-Unfortunately, the American education completely ignores this.
-Our schools are dominated by capitalism, individualism and feminism that teach young men and women to be greed, individualistic, independent, self-seeking, strong-minded, disagreeable, competitive, and aggressive, i.e., everything that is opposite to love.
-The results are disastrous.
+Unfortunately, the American education completely failed in this respect.
+Our schools are dominated by capitalism, neoliberalism, egoism, individualism and feminism that teach young men and women to be greed, individualistic, independent, self-seeking, strong-minded, disagreeable, competitive and aggressive, i.e., everything that is opposite to love.
+The result is disastrous.
 According to an internal Department of Homeland Security report dated March 1, 2017, most foreign-born terrorists operating in the United States do not become radicalized until several years after entering the country.
-This means our own culture has contributed to the radicalization of the young minds.
-This culture is also the root cause of the dissension, disunity, extremism, hostility, polarization, antagonism, uncooperativeness and dysfunction in our governments, and the rapacity, competition, intolerance, hatred, tension, brokenness, divorce, crime and violence in our society today.
+This means our own extremist ideologies have contributed to the radicalization of the young minds.
+These ideologies are also the root cause of the dissension, disunity, hostility, polarization, antagonism, uncooperativeness and dysfunction in our governments, the rapacity, competition, conflict, intolerance, hatred, tension, brokenness, divorce, violence and crimes in our society, and many problems in our tango today.

-Nothing has done more harms to our society than narrow-minded radical ideologies that teach people to be greed, selfish, disagreeable, resentful, antagonistic and hateful.
+Nothing has done more harms to our society than narrow-minded radical ideologies that teach people to be egoistic, selfish, greed, individualistic, disagreeable, resentful, antagonistic and hateful.
 This country is desperately in need of love, and tango, a dance that teaches people to love.
-(See The Art of Love.)
+(See Tango and Individualism.)